microsoft/typescript-tslint-plugin/README.md

 To compile the test for manual testing run `npm run devtest`, this script compiles the plugin and patches the `tslint-language-service` module inside the `dev` folder.

 To test open VS Code on the dev folder and use the TypeScript version picker to switch to the local version of TypeScript.
-This version will use the patches `tslint-language-service` module.
+This version will use the patched `tslint-language-service` module.

-To debug you use two version of VS Code, e.g., the stable and the insider version.
-Use the insider version for development and the stable version for debugging.
+To debug you use two versions of VS Code, e.g., the stable and the insider version.
+The idea is that one of them is configured to support attaching a debugger to the Typescript language server:
-- in the insider version open the tslint-language-service plugin project
+- Use the insider version for development and open it on the tslint-language-service workspace.
+- Use the stable version for debugging opened on the `dev` folder of the tslint-language service.

-- launch the stable version from a shell with the `TSS_DEBUG` environment variable set to port `5859`.
-This environment variable enables attaching a debugger to this port.
+To setup the stable version for debugging, you need to set the environment variable `TSS_DEBUG` to port 5859.
 In a command prompt/shell:
   - make sure that the stable version isn't running already
   - `set TSS_DEBUG=5859`
   - cd to the `dev` folder